Chinese government should provide casualty insurance to delivery drivers

 In the Chinese e-commerce ecosystem, the riders are employed by some platforms.
 These platforms match consumers and small retail businesses and send the riders to do the delivery work.
-Instead of providing them with a vehicle, the platforms hire only people already owning a vehicle.
+Instead of providing them with a transportation tool, the platforms hire only people already owning one.

 In this background, the platforms can offer to reimburse riders’ loss in order to encourage them to stay in this industry.
 To finance this insurance, the platforms need to either reduce the expenditure elsewhere or charge higher fees from consumers elsewhere.
 If the platforms reduce the expenditure, the AS curve will be shifted to the left.
 If the platforms charge higher fees, the AD curve will be shifted to the left.
 Therefore, the consequence of subsidies from the platforms is the weighted average of the above two cases.
 Both cases will reduce the GDP (the movement of prices depends on the detailed arrangement).

 Instead of letting the platforms do the work, the government can play a more active role by offering this subsidy.
-Each time a vehicle is damaged, the government reimburses the rider, and the rider then buys a new one from the vehicle maker.
+Each time a transportation tool is damaged, the government reimburses the rider, and the rider then buys a new one from the vehicle maker.

-Although the subsidy takes a monetary form, from the government straight to the riders, it looks as if the government was buying vehicles for the riders.
-The situation is equivalent to that the government buys vehicles directly from vehicle makers, in the form of government spending, and sends it to the riders.
+Although the subsidy takes a monetary form, from the government straight to the riders, it looks as if the government was purchasing transportation tool for the riders.
+The situation is equivalent to that the government purchases transportation tool directly from vehicle makers, in the form of government spending, and then sends it to the riders.

 This policy will shift the AD curve to the right.
 During this process, GDP rises, and prices rise.